MatLeg25/RetroKeyboard/README.md

 4. As the official documentation says: <i>"Writing with the keypad is easy and fun"</i>, so have fun!

 ## How to use [1.]

+Writing:

 >Writing with the keypad is easy and fun. <br />
 >Press a key repeatedly until the letter is shown. <br />
 >To type in a space press 0 . <br />
 >To type in a special character or punctuation mark, press * . <br />
 >To switch between character cases, press # repeatedly. <br />
 >To type in a number, press and hold a number key. <br />

+Support actions: (from left to right):
+ - Clear text
+ - Backspace (remove char before cursor)
+ - Move cursor left
+ - Move cursor right

+ - Last two options are related with simple Text to number sequence converter.
+(Converter works only with base chars, special characters are not converted.
+Letter case is not respected - output is always in lowercase.)
+ - Convert text to num - to converts given text to number sequence, corresponding to case when user typing text with keyboard
+ - Convert num to text - converts back given number sequence to text (lowercase)

 ## Tech stack:
 - Android, JetpackCompose